dkamaal/MSSE670_ElemetarySchoolRegistration_Project/README.md

 Professor: Ishmael Thomas

 “Elementary School Registration” application is used to enroll students in elementary school grades (Kindergarten, First Grade, Second Grade, Third Grade, Fourth Grade and Fifth Grade).
 School Registrar will enter information in Registration Form based on paper application received from Students.
-School Registrar will assign one class section (A or B) to students.
-Each class section has specific teacher assigned.
-After successful enrollment registration information will be displayed.
+School Registrar will assign one class section (A or B) to students from Grade Information Table.
+Each class section has specific teacher assigned and teacher information will be displayed in Teacher Information Table.
+After successful enrollment registration information will be displayed in Student Registration Table.
 Once student enrollment is successfully done, School Registrar can update the registration or delete the registration.
 Only one registration application per Student is allowed.

 # Database Setup